x00/WorkerDomain/README.md

 However as LinkWorker lets you put whatever Name and Class identifier as you like, you can do as you please, and this can be useful if you have a more complex scenario.
 After these two parameters, it also can take an arbitrary number of parameters, which is passed to the constructor of the Worker on initialisation, however if you are using many of them of too often, you are probably doing it wrong.

 In the case of `->API()`, it is referencing `->Workers['API']` internally.
-However if it is not initialised, LinkWorker will automatically do that for you, which is the advantage of using the Domain method of access. **_If a Worker is not used it is not initialised, and it is initialised automatically on first use._** If you do not use the domain method of acces, this will not happen.
+However if it is not initialised, LinkWorker will automatically do that for you, which is the advantage of using the Domain method of access. **_If a Worker is not used it is not initialised, and it is initialised automatically on first use._** If you do not use the domain method of access, this will not happen.
 It is lazy loading if you like.

 As you remember `$this->Plgn` is the public back-reference to the plugin instance from a Worker (you don't have to explicitly declare `public $Plgn;`, but it shouldn't hurt).
 This means if you wish to use native plugin methods such as `GetView`, a worker could do `$this->Plgn->GetView()`.
 As it happens this example also includes a bunch of useful Utility functions for plugin development so I recommend `$this->Plgn->Utility()->ThemeView()` instead, which uses `GetView` internally, however this is not part of the design pattern just an implementation using the pattern with some code candy.